Accidents and Injuries at Work

 Protective equipment claims

 You must be given the right protective equipment (PPE) to protect you from injury when working in both hazardous and conventional working conditions.
 If your employer doesn’t provide this and you suffer an injury – such as head injuries caused by falling objects, eye damage because there were no goggles, and hand burns because of incorrect gloves – you could be entitled to accident at work compensation.

 Severe burns claims

 Burns and scalds can happen in the workplace and can harm your skin, muscles, and take an emotional toll.
 We can help you to get the compensation you need to heal and move on with your life.

 Will my claim be handled on a ‘no win no fee’ basis?

 We can support you on a no win no fee basis.
 This means you won’t pay anything upfront.
 If your case is successful, all fees will be deducted from your settlement.
 If your claim is unsuccessful, you won’t owe us anything.
-There alternative ways to fund a claim to limit the risk to you, we can discuss these during the initial free no obligation consultation.
+There are alternative ways to fund a claim to limit the risk to you, we can discuss these during the initial free no obligation consultation.

 Will I need to go to court?

 Most accident at work cases don’t need to go to court, but we’ll be with you throughout the process if it becomes necessary.
-It usually only goes to court if a case is particularly complex.
+A claim usually only goes to court if a case is particularly complex.

 Could I lose my job if I make an accident at work claim?